apollographql/apollo-client/react-docs/source/subscriptions.md

 GraphQL Subscriptions is a way to push data from the server to the clients that choose to listen to real time messages from the server.

-similar to queries - they contain the selection set (list of fields) the client side needs, but instead of returning only once, a new result is sent every time a specified event happens on the server.
+Subscriptions are similar to queries in that they specify the selection set (list of fields) that the client is requesting, but instead of immediately returning a single answer, a result is sent every time a specified event happens on the server.

-A common use-case for subscriptions is for notifying the client side of changes based on events, for example the creation of a new object, updated fields and so on.
+A common use-case for subscriptions is notifying the client side of changes based on events, for example the creation of a new object, updated fields and so on.

-GraphQL subscriptions contain the definition of the notification in the shema, for example `commentAdded`:
+GraphQL subscriptions have to be defined in the schema:

 ```js
 type Subscription {